developersCradle/springboot-microservices/README.md

     - If this microservice would ran in different environment.

 - Domain classes represents classes inside business logic.
-- DTO classes represents REST API.
+- DTO classes represents REST API and are modeled using `country.now` API nesting structure.
+Meaning package names is from API paths and DTO class names tries to represent the given thing.

 ## How to run the application.